hollandar/outrage-patternfly/src/PatternflyApp/wwwroot/markdown/patternfly-togglegroup.md

 * *TValueType* : The type of the value that the toggle group tracks.
 * *Value* : The current value of the toggle group.
 * *Compact* : Is the compact version of the toggle group used?
 Default false.

+# PatternflyToggleGroupMultiselect

+## Sections

+Child content.
+A list of PatternflyToggleGroupItem's

+## Attributes

+* *TValueType* : The type of the value that the toggle group tracks.
+* *Value* : A HashSet of the selected values, of TValueType.
+* *Compact* : Is the compact version of the toggle group used?
+Default false.

 # PatternflyToggleGroupItem